Products & Services

 The RESOURCES section of the NPC web site is a repository for practical information of interest to nonprofits.
 Currently there are links to reference materials, statistics, whitepapers, benchmark data, planning calendars, job openings, articles and infographics.

 Launched in July 2017, Connections features nonprofit profiles, feature articles, columns, and practical information.
 The initial circulation is 1000 copies, with the first issue FREE while supplies last.
 In the future, the magazine will be available for purchase in local bookstores, select retail outlets, and online via the NPC web site, as well as through subscriptions.
 The magazine is supported by local business advertising.
 Click here for ad rates.
-Click here to view the first issue.
+Click here to view issues online.

 Berkshire nonprofit organizations interested in knowing more about what other nonprofits offer in terms of benefits were encouraged to fill out a brief survey online in October 2017.
 By studying the results from this survey, nonprofits can design packages to help attract and retain the kind of employees who can help them carry out their mission and take their organizations to the next level.
-The results of the survey will be presented in a written report by Nash Insights in November.
+Click here to purchase the report for $35.
 Survey partners include Berkshire United Way, High Peak Partners, Norman Rockwell Museum, Northern Berkshire United Way, and Volunteers in Medicine.

 Nonprofit Resource Guide